If you like a super flavorful, low carb, gluten free, high protein meal that’s easy to prepare, you’re going to love this Chicken Chesapeake recipe!

 Crab Imperial vs. Imperial Sauce

 Imperial sauce is a term that refers to the crab imperial mixture, minus the actual crab.
 We’re talking mayo, eggs and seasonings like Old Bay.
-If you’re not a fan of crab, whip up some imperial sauce and substitute shrimp.

-When you make this Chicken Chesapeake Recipe, I’d love to hear about it!
+When you make this Chicken Chesapeake recipe, I’d love to hear about it!
 Drop a rating or leave a comment below.
 Enjoy!

 - Champagne Chicken with Garlicky Whipped Potatoes